-Dynamic content is anything on a web page that is either personalized to the user, or updated in real time.
+Dynamic content is anything on a web page that is either personalized to the user or updated in real-time.
 It’s an important distinction for performance because dynamic content must always be fetched from its origin, rather than cached.
 This means it is difficult to optimize.
-Pages of all kinds are growing the amount of dynamic content they display, causing widespread problems for peformance.
-The only way to significantly optimize a page with dynamic conten is to employ application sequencing by breaking the critical rendering path (definitions below).
+Pages of all kinds are growing the amount of dynamic content they display, causing widespread problems for performance.
+The only way to significantly optimize a page with dynamic content is to employ application sequencing by breaking the critical rendering path (definitions below).

 28. Benchmarking performance